 Advances in silicon design such as increasing device density and, more recently, BGA packaging have reduced the efficacy of traditional testing methods.

 In order to overcome these problems, some of the world’s leading silicon manufacturers combined to form the Joint Test Action Group.
 The findings and recommendations of this group were used as the basis for the Institute of Electrical and Electronic Engineers (IEEE) standard 1149.1: Standard Test Access Port and Boundary Scan Architecture.
-This standard has retained its link to the group and is commonly know by the acronym JTAG.
+This standard has retained its link to the group and is commonly known by the acronym JTAG.

 The main advantage offered by utilising boundary scan technology is the ability to set and read the values on pins without direct physical access.